 - Micrometric buckle- it has a toothed strip on one end of the strap, which goes and fits snugly into the other end with a spring ratchet.

 - Double D ring- it is probably the oldest but safest way of strapping your helmet as it is simple in design and offers the maximum adjustment for strapping on the helmet.

 - Type of view and ventilation: Depending upon the type of rider, the view also varies.
 Most riders need a basic peripheral view when the helmet rests upon their head.

 For track use, riders need a wider view to see better when they are ducked behind the windscreen.
 A good visor is scratch-resistant, dust-resistant, and UV resistant to ensure a clear view.

 The screen should also be sealed tight to avoid water drainages inside.
-The screen should be tinted for use during the day, but should be able to be replaced easily by a clear screen during the night.
-To flush out humidity and prevent fog, the helmet needs to have ventilation points that expels air in the right direction.
+The screen should be tinted for use during the day but should be able to be replaced easily by a clear screen during the night.
+To flush out humidity and prevent fog, the helmet needs to have ventilation points that expel air in the right direction.

 - Safety: Any helmet you are considering buying should meet the safety standards laid out by DOT (US standard), ECE (Europe), SNELL, or SHARP.
 SNELL is the gold standard for helmet safety.